scylladb/scylladb/docs/architecture/raft.rst

 .. note::
   In ScyllaDB 5.2 and ScyllaDB Enterprise 2023.1 Raft is Generally Available and can be safely used for consistent schema management.
-  It will get enabled by default when you upgrade your cluster to ScyllaDB 5.4.
-You can explicitly prevent it from getting enabled; see :doc:`5.2 -> 5.4 upgrade procedure </upgrade/upgrade-opensource/upgrade-guide-from-5.2-to-5.4/upgrade-guide-from-5.2-to-5.4-generic>` for details.
+  It will get enabled by default when you upgrade your cluster to ScyllaDB 5.4 or 2024.1.
-  In further versions, it will be mandatory.
+  If needed, you can explicitly prevent it from getting enabled upon upgrade.

+  .. only:: opensource

+    See :doc:`the upgrade guide from 5.2 to 5.4 </upgrade/upgrade-opensource/upgrade-guide-from-5.2-to-5.4/upgrade-guide-from-5.2-to-5.4-generic>` for details.

 ScyllaDB Open Source 5.2 and later, and ScyllaDB Enterprise 2023.1 and later come equipped with a procedure that can setup Raft-based consistent cluster management in an existing cluster.
 We refer to this as the **Raft upgrade procedure** (do not confuse with the :doc:`ScyllaDB version upgrade procedure </upgrade/index/>`).